SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Experiments and Results

-Here we use a separate set of 100 T1 and FLAIR scans from ADNI at \SI{1}{\milli\meter} isotropic and \SI{5}{\milli\meter} axial resolution, respectively.
-We compare the Cohen's $d$ yielded by SynthSeg and SAMSEG against a silver standard obtained by running FreeSurfer on the T1 scans~\cite{fischl_freesurfer_2012}.
-Hippocampal volumes are computed by summing the values of the corresponding soft predictions, thus accounting for segmentation uncertainties.
+where $\mu_{C}$, $s_{C}^{2}$ and $\mu_{AD}$, $s_{AD}^{2}$ are the means and variances of the volumes for the two groups, and $n_{C}$ and $n_{AD}$ are their sizes.
+Hippocampal volumes are computed by summing the corresponding soft predictions, thus accounting for segmentation uncertainties.
 All measured volumes are corrected for age, gender, and ICV (estimated with FreeSurfer) using a linear model.

+In addition to SynthSeg, we evaluate the performance of SAMSEG, and all Cohen'$d$ are compared to a silver standard obtained by running FreeSurfer on the T1 scans~\citep{fischl_freesurfer_2012}.
 The results, reported in Table~\ref{tab:cohens_d}, reveal that both methods yield a Cohen's $d$ close to the ground truth for the HR T1 scans.
-However, the accuracy of SAMSEG greatly degrades on FLAIR scans, where it obtains less than half the expected effect size.
-In contrast, SynthSeg sustains a high accuracy on the FLAIR scans at LR, producing a Cohen's $d$ much closer to the reference value, which was obtained on HR scans.
+We emphasise that, while segmenting the hippocampus in \SI{1}{\milli\meter} T1 scans is of modest complexity, this task is much more difficult for \SI{5}{\milli\meter} axial FLAIR scans, since the hippocampus only appears in two to three slices, and with heavy PV.
+As such, the accuracy of SAMSEG greatly degrades on FLAIR scans, where it obtains less than half the expected effect size.
+In contrast, SynthSeg sustains a high accuracy on the FLAIR scans, producing a Cohen's $d$ much closer to the reference value, which was obtained at HR.